 Paradise’s epilogue provides a coda for the effort—not the accomplishment—of achieving a utopian homepage.
 It does not offer a clear way out of the constant work of balancing the desires to both remember and forget and to be both safely confined and dangerously free, and it does not completely resolve issues of retribution or forgiveness.
 Instead, what the final geography of Paradise’s “going home”-page offers is a timeless solace while the work continues.
 After all, as I read this last page, the words of Billie Delia just a few pages earlier are still ringing in my head:

 When will they [the Convent women]reappear, with blazing eyes, war paint and huge hands to rip up and stomp down this prison calling itself a town . . . a backward noplace ruled by men whose power to control was out of control and who had the nerve to say who could live and who not and where. . . .
 She hoped with all her heart that the women were out there, darkly burnished, biding their time, brass-metalling their nails, filing their incisors–but out there (308).

 The work of building a safe African-American community–in which all, not just some–may flourish will go on.
 There will be more hauntings from the past in other houses, as with 124 Bluestone Road, but there will be the beauty of trees, bare feet, 40-mile women and walking men in whose company you can cry; all rendered in the stunning language and rhythm of Morrison’s Black Musical Vernacular, a textuality that wants to hold your, the reader’s, hand.

-This is the crux of Morrison’s project, which began about “love” but became much more in the process: imaginary chronotopic timespaces through which readers all over the world can enter and then hold on to that experience; making some impact, having some effect, on our own emotional intelligences.
+This is the crux of Morrison’s project, which began about “love” but became much more historical about Black life in the United States in the process: imaginary chronotopic timespaces through which readers all over the world can enter and then hold on to that experience; making some impact, having some effect, on our own emotional intelligences.